saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 # Disk encryption: LUKS

 Several methods for achieving full disk encryption are available.
 I chose to use LUKS (dm-crypt), since it is pretty standard and performant in Linux.
+LUKS utilizes block device encryption, meaning that it operates below the filesystem and everything written to the device is guaranteed to be encrypted.
+LUKS also adds ease-of-use into the key management.

+Utilizing full disk encryption is no panacea - you will still be vulnerable to e.g. cold boot attack[^cold-boot], bootloader malware and all other sorts of nasty things.
+And in the end, if your system is compromized while the disk encryption is unlocked, it is absolutely of no help at that point.
+I am planning a separate blog post on hardening the boot process.

+Encrypt your root partition.
+Choose a strong passphrase (I prefer the diceware[^diceware] method).
+Also notice, that cryptsetup requires an uppercased 'yes' for confirmation. :-)

+{% highlight bash %}

+$ cryptsetup luksFormat /dev/nvme0n1p2
+$ cryptsetup open --type luks /dev/nvme0n1p2 lvm

+{% endhighlight %}

+# Volume management: LVM

+The Arch Linux wiki puts it more concisely than I ever could:

+*Logical Volume Management utilizes the kernel's device-mapper feature to provide a system of partitions independent of underlying disk layout.
+With LVM you abstract your storage and have "virtual partitions", making extending/shrinking easier (subject to potential filesystem limitations).*[^lvm]

-Furthermore, I chose the method of using the Logical Volume Manager (LVM) on top of the LUKS-encrypted partition[^lvm-on-luks].
+In other words, it just makes your life easier.
+I chose the method of using the Logical Volume Manager (LVM) on top of the LUKS-encrypted partition[^lvm-on-luks].
 No real reason as to why, just that it seemed to be the most simple and robust choice.
-The major disadvantage of it is that the LVM cannot be used to span multiple volumes.
-For a laptop, this shouldn't be that much of a problem however.
+The major disadvantage of it is that the LVM cannot be used to span multiple physical volumes.
+For a laptop, this shouldn't be that much of a problem, however.

-# Volume management: LVM
+Let's now create the Physical Volume (pv) and Logical Volumes (lv's) for the main partition layout (swap, root, home):

+{% highlight bash %}
+$ pvcreate /dev/mapper/lvm

+$ vgcreate MyVol /dev/mapper/lvm

+$ lvcreate -L 8G MyVol -n swap
+$ lvcreate -L 25G MyVol -n root
+$ lvcreate -l 100%FREE MyVol -n home

+$ mkfs.ext4 /dev/mapper/MyVol-root
+$ mkfs.ext4 /dev/mapper/MyVol-home
+$ mkswap /dev/mapper

+$ mount /dev/mapper/MyVol-root /mnt
+$ mkdir /mnt/home
+$ mount /dev/mapper/MyVol-home /mnt/home
+$ swapon /dev/mapper/MyVol-swap

+{% endhighlight %}

+# Install Arch Linux

+Now it is time to install Arch Linux to our root partition.

+First, mount your boot partition that we made earlier:

+{% highlight bash %}

+$ mkdir /mnt/boot
+$ mount /dev/nvmen1p1 /mnt/boot

+{% endhighlight %}

+Now let's install the Arch base system with `pacstrap`:

+{% highlight bash %}

+$ pacstrap /mnt base base-devel grub-efi-x86_64

+{% endhighlight %}

+Other configuration, comments inlined:

+{% highlight bash %}

+# Generate filesystem information
+$ genfstab -U /mnt >> /mnt/etc/fstab

+# Chroot the installation
+$ arch-chroot /mnt /bin/bash

+# Uncomment en_US.UTF-8 and generate the locale
+$ vi /etc/locale.gen
+$ locale-gen

+# Create locale.conf

+$ cat >>/etc/locale.conf
+LANG=en_US.UTF-8

+# Set timezone
+$ ln -s /usr/share/zoneinfo/Europe/Helsinki /etc/localtime

+# Sync the hardware clock
+$ hwclock --systohc --utc

+{% endhighlight %}

+Then, configure and regenerate a new initial ramdisk environment:

+{% highlight bash %}

+# Change to: HOOKS="... encrypt lvm2 ... filesystems ..."
+$ vi /etc/mkinitcpio.conf

+# Generate initramfs
+$ mkinitcpio -p linux

+{% endhighlight %}

+# Boot manager: systemd-boot

+systemd-boot is a boot manager for UEFI systems.
+It only operates on ESPs and EFI-configured images.
+The project was previously known as 'gummiboot', but was merged into the systemd in May 2015[^systemd-boot].

+The kernels we boot with systemd-boot have to be configured with `CONFIG_EFI_STUB` enabled.
+This allows the UEFI firmware to act as a bootloader and start the kernel, without needing a separate boot loader such as GRUB.

+{% highlight bash %}

+# Make sure you're booted into EFI mode and can see efivars:
+$ efivar -l

+# Make sure your ESP partition (described earlier) is mounted at /boot
+$ mount -l | grep boot

+# Install systemd-boot
+$ bootctl install

+{% endhighlight %}

+After that, you should have a folder `/boot/loader/entries`.
+Add the following boot entry file there:

+{% highlight bash %}

+# Get the UUID of your root partition
+$ blkid -s UUID -o value /dev/nvme0n1p2

+$ cat >>arch-encrypted-lvm.conf
+title Arch Linux Encrypted LVM linux /vmlinuz-linux initrd /intel-ucode.img initrd /initramfs-linux.img options cryptdevice=UUID=<UUID>:MyVol root=/dev/mapper/MyVol-root quiet rw
+{% endhighlight %}

+The `initrd /intel-ucode.img` is the microcode for Intel processors - if you have one, install the `intel-ucode` package.

+Now you can exit the chroot (`exit`) and reboot.
+If all went well, you should be asked to unlock the root partition's encryption and be awarded with a login shell.

 # Suspend/hibernate